DiemProjects/lightpaperV0.7/README.md

 # lightpaper
-This is the Github Repo for the lhcnftsonwax Lightpaper
+This is the Human readable Version Oflhcnftsonwax Lightpaper Github Repo for the lhcnftsonwax Lightpaper